Battles of Lexington and Concord: Concord to Lexington

 As militia forces from other towns arrived, the colonial forces increased to about 2,000 men.
 Beyond the curves, the road straightened to the east, with cleared fields and orchards along the sides.
 Colonel Smith sent out flankers, who succeeded in trapping some militiamen from behind and inflicting casualties.
 British casualties also mounted from these engagements and from persistent long-range fire.
 The exhausted British now were running out of ammunition.

 When the British neared the boundary between Lincoln and Lexington, Captain John Parker's Lexington militiamen, including some bandaged from their earlier encounter, ambushed them from a hill overlooking the road.
 Colonel Smith was wounded in the thigh and knocked from his horse.
 Major Pitcairn assumed effective command of the British column and sent light infantry companies up the hill to clear out the militia.
 The British light infantry cleared two more hills as the column continued east—"The Bluff" and "Fiske Hill"— while taking more casualties from ambushes set by fresh militia companies.
 Here, Major Pitcairn's horse bolted in fright from a militia musket volley, throwing Pitcairn to the ground and injuring his arm.
 Both principal British commanders were now injured or unhorsed.
 Their men were tired, thirsty and with little more ammunition.
 A few surrendered or were captured.
 Some now broke formation and ran forward toward Lexington.
 A British officer wrote that officers got to the front, presented bayonets and told men they would die if they advanced.
 At this, the men formed up under heavy fire.

 Only one British officer remained uninjured among the three companies at the head of the British column as it approached Lexington.
 He understood the column's perilous situation, with few men having ammunition and the men so fatigued that flankers could not be kept out.
 He then heard cheering further ahead.
 A full British brigade, about 1,000 men with artillery, under the command of Earl Percy, had arrived.
 The time was about 2:30 p.m.
 The original British column had been on the march since 2:00 a.m.

 In their later accounts, British officers and soldiers noted their frustration about colonial militiamen firing at them from behind trees and stone walls, rather than confronting them in large, linear formations as in European warfare.
 Despite this description being fostered in myth, from the beginning at the North Bridge and throughout the British retreat, the colonial militias repeatedly operated as coordinated companies, even when dispersed to take advantage of cover.
-Reflecting on the British experience that day, Earl Percy understood the significance of the American tactics when he wrote that the "Rebels" had attacked in a very scatter and irregular manner but with perseverance and resolution.
+Reflecting on the British experience that day, Earl Percy understood the significance of the American tactics when he wrote that the "Rebels" had attacked in a very scattered and irregular manner but with perseverance and resolution.
 He wrote that they should not look at them as an irregular mob because they knew what they were doing as they had been employed as Rangers against the Indians and Canadians.
 He noted that the country was covered with woods and hills and was very advantageous to their method of fighting.